elegant-scipy/elegant-scipy/markdown/ch6.markdown

 PyPI.
 As we saw in the preface, this is expected, since the scientific Python community is still growing!

+### A detour: pagerank with SciPy

-Furthermore, the number of incoming links to a package doesn't tell the whole story.
+The number of incoming links to a package doesn't tell the whole story.
 As you might have heard, the key insight that drove Google's early success was that important webpages are not just linked to by many webpages, but also by *other* important webpages.
 As we will see, this recursive definition